holyshared/URLDispatcher/Docs/URLDispatcher.en.md

 ### Methods

-* match (string) - 該当するルートを探します。
+* match (string) - It looks for the corresponding route.
-* addRoute (string) - ルートを追加します。
+* addRoute (string) - The route is added.
-* addRoutes (object) - ルートを複数追加します。
+* addRoutes (object) - Two or more routes are added.
-* removeRoute (string) - ルートを削除します。
+* removeRoute (string) - The route is deleted.
-* removeRoutes (object) - ルートを複数削除します。
+* removeRoutes (object) - Two or more routes are deleted.
-* hasRoute (string) - 指定したルートを探します。
+* hasRoute (string) - It looks for the specified route.
-* getRoute (string) - ルートを取得します。
+* getRoute (string) - The route is acquired.
-* getRoutes - ルートを複数取得します。
+* getRoutes - Two or more routes are acquired.
-* getLength - ルート数を返します。
+* getLength - The number of routes is returned.

 URLDispatcher.Route
 ------------------------------------------------

-URLDispatcher.Routeはルーターにスタックするルートオブジェクトです。
+URLDispatcher.Route is a stacked route object in the router.
-ディスパッチャはこのオブジェクトで定義された情報を元にイベントを実行するかどうかを判断します。
+The dispatcher judges whether to execute the event based on information defined by this object.

 	var route = new URLDispatcher.Route();
 	route.setPaturn('^/:name')